 - From enrolling a user on the course, you will have 90 days access to the course and its assessment / certification.

-- During your enrolment period you will have 3 attempts to pass the assessment.
+- During your enrolment period you will have three attempts to pass the assessment.
 Only if you pass the assessment will a certificate be available for download.
-The assessment pass mark is 80%.
+The assessment pass mark is 80 per cent.

 - Please check the recommended devices / web browsers for this course, before purchase.

 - Please check who this course if for, before purchase.

 - An internet connection is required, with the ability to stream video content from YouTube.

 - All material in these resources, including text, graphics, photographs, video and audio is copyright of the Social Care Institute for Excellence (SCIE), unless otherwise stated.

 - Although SCIE’s courses have been used over many years with almost no reported problems, SCIE cannot provide technical support for their implementation or to investigate or fix any reported technical problems, nor does it warrant that they are fully compliant with all or any technical platform.
 Please review the recommended devices / web browsers advice.